How can I win free stuff?

 - Every Twitter, Facebook or Instagram post that month that shows a photo of your trip and tagged with #518DitchTheCar

 So, the more badges you earn and the more social media posts you make, the more chances you have to win!
-In addition to the monthly trip raffle, anyone who earns the Three's a Charm Multi-Modal Badge or all 4 County Explorer Badges will be entered to win in October!
+In addition to the monthly trip raffle, anyone who earns the Three's a Charm Multi-Modal Badge or all 4 County Explorer Badges will be entered to win in the September raffle.
 Be sure to add your social media handles to your profile so we don't miss any of your posts.
+Limit one prize per person, per Challenge season.

 What free stuff can I win?